“Feel the narrative in your skin” – May Abdalla & Barry Gene Murphy (GOLIATH)

 The origins of GOLIATH

-B. G. M. - GOLIATH came about through discussions with my dear friend Oliver.
+B. G. M. - GOLIATH came about through discussions with a dear friend of mine.
 He began making an artists film about his brother dealing with schizophrenia; the core idea surrounding the work in progress was the observation that the brother was his old self when gaming.
 I was vested in this progress for about six years and always felt it had to have a visceral connection to the subject matter and when the call for Venice came up we discussed developing it into a VR piece.
-Myself and May began writing an overall arc, with Oliver feeding in.
+Myself and May began writing an overall arc, with my friend feeding in.
 At the time we had a couple of other strong ideas in further development but we opted for GOLIATH and it seemed to just jump out at us, coming together into something immediately tangible that everyone could get straight away.
 GOLIATH has hope in it and that’s a rare thing in documentary these days, so we orbited around that.

 The impact of Biennale College VR